top of page

 Le Court made African cycling history in the summer, wearing the famous Tour de France ‘maillot jaune’ (yellow jersey) for three days.
 This set a new African record, beating South Africa’s Daryl Impey who wore the jersey for two days back in 2013.
 She finished the season as the World’s #8 pro rider, which is the highest ranked African rider at the end of a UCI season ever.

 Her pro team colleague Ashleigh Moolman-Pasio comes in second place in Africa, with 339 UCI points, after a good 2025 season, but sadly lacking in a stand-out moment.
-The 39yo is entering her last year of racing in 2026 so we hope she will roll back the years with a big win somewhere.
+The 39-year-old is entering her last year of racing in 2026 so we hope she will roll back the years with a big win somewhere.

 The rest of the top ten are a group of riders with 118-177 UCI points, mainly due to points gained at the World and National Championships in 2025, as well as the Pupkewitz Megabuild Windhoek Women Tour which took place in Namibia in July/August.